jamf/Setup-Manager/ConfigurationProfile.md

 (String, optional)

 When set, the "About this Mac" info window will show this value instead of the real serial number.
-This is useful when making screen shots or recordings for documentation or presentations where you do not want to expose real serial numbers.
+This is useful when making screenshots or recordings for documentation or presentations where you do not want to expose real serial numbers.

 Note: This is for display only.
 [Substitutions](#substitution) will still use the real serial number.